 \section{Conclusion}

-We present \ours, a multimodal LLM with prompt-conditioned hierarchical MoE that routes across modality- and token-level projection experts for mpMRI VQA, enabling efficient end-to-end fine-tuning without paired image–report pretraining.
-With a clinician-validated synthetic VQA pipeline derived from segmentation annotations, \ours improves over strong medical VLM baselines by an average of +5.3\% while using $<$50\% GPU memory.
-Ablations highlight the modality/token experts, prompt-conditioned routing, and an integrated multi-task head.
-Future work includes open-ended VQA/report generation, broader multi-reader validation, and fairness analyses.
+We present \ours, a multimodal LLM for mpMRI VQA that uses prompt-conditioned hierarchical MoE routing over modality- and token-level projection experts, enabling efficient end-to-end fine-tuning without paired image–report pretraining.
+We pair this model with a synthetic VQA pipeline derived from expert segmentation annotations, developed in collaboration with a radiologist, to produce standardized tumor descriptors (e.g., volume, morphology, extent, and coarse localization) that can serve as an adjunct to clinical expertise for referring neurosurgeons.
+Across BraTS GLI/MET/GoAT, \ours improves over strong medical VLM baselines by an average of +5.5 points and increases radiologist-rated clinical acceptability by +15.9 points, with ablations validating the contributions of modality/token experts and prompt-conditioned routing.
+These findings suggest that structured, interpretable outputs can remain reliable across heterogeneous lesion appearances, while also highlighting the importance of label quality for more challenging localization tasks.
+Future work includes extending to open-ended VQA and report generation, evaluating robustness in settings with atypical anatomy, conducting broader multi-reader validation, and performing fairness analyses.